jordandowell/CandidatePathwayAssociation/README.md

 4. Run (but do not edit) SECTION 2.
 Required packages should install and load automatically.
 However, this process often results in errors and manual troubleshooting.
 The best troubleshooting is restarting R and trying again.
 If that doesn't work after 2-3 attempts, Google the error message and associated package name(s).
 5. Run the scripts in SECTION 3 one-by-one, checking for warnings and errors along the way.
 Troubleshoot as needed.
 6. Results will be found in Tables/ and Plots/.
-7. *_IMPORTANT: The pipeline (incorrectly) assumes you grew the plants up in "Dry"  "Wet" and "logdiff" environments (where logdiff is supposed to be log(Wet)-log(Dry))._*
+7. *_IMPORTANT: The pipeline (incorrectly) assumes you grew the plants up in "Dry"  "Wet" and "logdiff" environments (where logdiff is supposed to be log(Wet)-log(Dry))._ The only valid results are labeled Dry.
+THE RESULTS FOR WET AND LOGDIFF ARE MEANINGLESS (BASED ON SIMULATED PLACEHOLDER DATA).
+I'll say it again below in big letters, to make sure you see it.*

-## The only valid results are labeled Dry.
+## CRITICAL: The only valid results are labeled Dry.
 THE RESULTS FOR WET AND LOGDIFF ARE MEANINGLESS (BASED ON SIMULATED PLACEHOLDER DATA).

 ### Running the pipeline via batch scripts (coming soon):